 If you are owed money because of a personal loan you provided, and the debtor included a cosigner, you also want to include the co-signer as a defendant.

-Step 2: File "Plaintiff's Claim and Order to Go to Small Claims Court"
+Step 2: File the Small Claims Lawsuit

-Step 3: Serve the Debtor
+Step 3: Serve the Small Claims Lawsuit

 The Small Claims Court Hearing